internet-of-plants/blog/_drafts/2015-02-05-play2-californium-raspi.md

 Lastly we define said resource as an inner class of the `CaliforniumServer`.
 The constructor of the `CoapResource` takes the resource name as a parameter, which in this case is `helloWorld`.

 In order to send messages to the resource we still need to define a handler for one of the CoAP methods (GET, POST, PUT and DELETE).
-We don't use GET (as the Californium HelloWorld example does) because it cannot have a payload.
+We don't use GET (as the Californium HelloWorld example does) because {% postlink 2015-02-18-what-is-coap it cannot have a payload %}.

     :java:
     class HelloWorldResource extends CoapResource {